FIRE PIT COOKING FUN

 Heated floor – Typically thought of as an indoor feature, heated floors have begun to be installed outside by professionals much more frequently.

 Hot tub – A classic staple at ski resorts, this brings a little summer splashing around into the winter months.

 Heated pergola – Pergolas have been one of the hottest landscape trends of summer 2019, and a heated pergola will allow you enjoy the outdoors into the winter with built-in heating.

-Now that you know about all the options out there for patio heating, hopefully you’re ready to make the right decision for your space and family and start enjoying your outdoor living space for many more nights this year, regardless of when fall comes!
+Now that you know about all the options out there for patio heating, you’re ready to make the right decision with the help of a local professional.
+It's time to start enjoying your outdoor living space for many more nights this year, regardless of when fall comes!